Chemotherapy and Hashimoto's Disease - Autoimmune Thyroiditis

 Comments

 That's excellent news and a timely reminder to think outside the cancer box.
 Unfortunately cancer treatment doesn't mean that other problems all vanish.
 Hooray for your persistence and your doctor's smart thinking.
-Here's hoping you feel really well again very soon.
+Here's hoping you feel really well again very soon.1

 I have Graves disease which is also autoimmune but my thyroid was sky high at time of surgery, and even though they did thyroid bloods nobody even mentioned it.
 It contributed to me feeling very emotional with poor sleep and it also makes my appetite soar . ..which means I gain weight even though high.
 It was brought under control by my endocrinologist whilst doing chemo and certainly helped with the emotional side of coping with cancer.
 Mine is stable presently on thyroid suppressents.
 Except for hair loss I pretty much have all your symptoms post chemo (it is only 4 months though) and I put a lot down to femera.
-I truly hope you will feel better soon and at least start to get back your zest for life.
+I truly hope you will feel better soon and at least start to get back your zest for life.1

 Wow!
 I wish I'd been diagnosed as early as you.
 Good luck in your recovery.
 At least you'll have a fair go at recovering from the chemo without a mysterious extra confusing the issue.
 I feel a little bit cross that I now have 15 kg to lose that were probably never necessary and I've had so much grief over the hair and I'm trying to return to work with my whole body aching and stiff.
 It's so hard.
 But onwards and upwards at this point.
-I've got answers!
+I've got answers!0

 Hi Katie - ditto - they are my symptoms and Thyroid was only diagnosed during treatment!
 I'm glad that it has been found and like you on thyroxine for the rest of my life and the weight gain is a difficulty as the body struggles with all the hidden extras of bc treatments!

-Take care from Christine
+Take care from Christine0 -

 Really?
 I wonder how common this disorder is.
 Most of the ladies in my bc group and also a few in the oncology waiting rooms I've been in complain about the problems of weight gain.
 I wonder how many of them should get tested.